louixp/CoroNow/frontend/README.md

 * big font size may lead to severe performance drop

+* shouldComponentUpdate() method is buggy, need to move wordcloud update method to Main component to control wordcloud version

 ### Word Trend

 Use react-bootstrap to create an Modal component displaying trend information.